compose-spec/compose-spec/05-services.md

 ### ports

 Exposes container ports.
-Port mapping must NOT be used with `network_mode: host` and doing so must result in a runtime error.
+Port mapping must not be used with `network_mode: host` and doing so must result in a runtime error.

 #### Short syntax